 Uncomplicated.
 Laid-back.
-Tidal is both in food and furnishings.
+Tidal is both in food and furnishings, making it one of the most enjoyable locations for dining in Mission Bay.
 Set in what was a private beach house in the 60s, this San Diego restaurant's mid-century modern design draws from the era it was built by Hollywood producer Jack Skirball.
 A fire pit-dotted deck, communal tables, cozy lounge and savory menu of shared plates beckon casual group gatherings and lively conversation - though the 180° views of Mission Bay might just leave you at a loss for words.

 Top 10 Best New Restaurants of 2014 by